joshuasheppard/dirSync/README.md

-dirSync.py
+dirSync
 ==========

-Recursively compare and sync directories and files
+Recursively compare and sync directories and files using Python